Rosetta Sherwood Hall: Personal life

-While working in lower Manhattan at Madison Street Mission Dispensary, she met her Canadian-born husband Dr. William James Hall.
-Dr. Hall was working at the same dispensary and was listed to leave on a medical mission to China with the Methodist Episcopal Church of Canada, which inspired her to apply for a similar position.
+While working at Madison Street Mission Dispensary, she met her Canadian-born husband William James Hall.
+Hall was working at the same dispensary and was listed to leave on a medical mission to China with the Methodist Episcopal Church of Canada, which inspired her to apply for a similar position.
 She was officially called by the Women's Foreign Missionary Society of the Methodist Episcopal Church in 1890.
-Her future spouse received his call in 1891.
-They did not marry, however, until they "met in the foreign field" as they were each separately placed by separate mission boards.
+They did not marry until they "met in the foreign field" as they were each separately placed by separate mission boards.
 They married in June 1892 and she lost her U.S. citizenship when they married.

 She died on April 5, 1951, in Ocean Grove, New Jersey, and was buried with her family at the Yanghwajin Foreign Missionary Cemetery in Yanghwajin, Seoul.